 Interested in becoming a Model Maker, Metal and Plastic?
 Find the right schools that can help you to become one.
 This service is free thanks to our sponsors.View available schools

-Metal Model Makers with little to no experience tend to make between $25610 and $33920 while the more experienced ones make over $61750 per year.
+Metal and Plastic Model Makers with little to no experience tend to make between $31410 and $40920 while the more experienced ones can earn over $71350 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Metal Model Maker is to move to a higher paying state like WA.
-Right now, the highest paying states for Metal Model Makers are WA, MI, MA, MD and CO.
+One of the easiest ways to increase your salary as a Model Maker, Metal and Plastic is to move to a higher paying state like WA.
+Right now, the highest paying states for Metal and Plastic Model Makers are WA, MA, CT, SC and NY.

-3 other factors that can increase your salary as A Metal Model Maker is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Model Maker, Metal and Plastic is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Metal Model Makers what degree they had when they got the job and most of them said they had a High School Diploma followed by Certificate.
+We asked other Metal and Plastic Model Makers what degree they had when they got the job and most of them said they had a High School Diploma followed by a Post-Secondary Certificate.